stintosestudios/forFrame/README.md

 It makes use of canvas.blob, and fileSaver.js to get chrome to spit out a PNG file for each frame.
 The collection on PNG's can then be imported to an applaction that can convert the frames to a video container format.
 To use it there must be a link to fileSaver.js in the HTML file, and chrome must be started with the "--allow-file-access-from-files" flag if you want to get this to work via the file:// protocol.
 If you do not use the flag, or host what you are working via http, you will get a tainted canvas error in chrome.

-To star chrome with the flag, close all chrome windows, then restart chrome from the command line like so:
+To start chrome with the flag, close all chrome windows, then restart chrome from the command line like so:

 In windows 10 PowerShell: